Green, spicy, and full-bodied, soon you’ll be smothering everything in colorado green chili! Psst — this is our family’s favorite chili recipe.

 - Tortilla Chips

 - Broil veggies.
 Place tomatillos (1 1/4 pounds), poblanos (5), onion slices (1), garlic (5 cloves), jalapeno (1), and poblano on the prepared baking sheet.
 Drizzle with 1 tablespoon of oil and toss to coat.
-Make sure the jalapeno and poblanos are both skin side up, then toss in the preheated oven and broil for 7 minutes.
-The tops of your veggies should start to brown-- flip the onions, garlic and tomatillos, then return your pan to the oven and continue to roast for 6 more minutes.
+Make sure the jalapeno and poblanos are both skin side up, then toss in the preheated oven and broil for 3-7 minutes.
+The tops of your veggies should start to brown-- flip the onions, garlic, and tomatillos, then return your pan to the oven and continue to roast for 3-6 more minutes.
+(Important!
+All broilers are different.
+One oven I cooked for 3 min on each side, the other it was longer.
+Keep a careful eye on your food here).

 - Puree veggies.
 Turn broiler off, and adjust the oven heat to 325 F. Once cool enough to handle, peel the skin from the poblanos and discard.
 Place all roasted veggies into a food processor and pulse using 1 second intervals until the veggies are coarsely pureed.
 Make sure to clean off the sides occasionally to fully incorporate.